Sanic Application

 from orjson import loads

-app = Sanic(__name__, loads=loads)
+app = Sanic("MyApp", loads=loads)

-# Custom typed application
+Custom typed application#

 sanic.app.Sanic[sanic.config.Config, types.SimpleNamespace]